 Introduction

 Imagine a food system which belongs entirely to the people growing, processing and consuming its products and which is designed not for profit but for permanence.
-Perhaps instead of maximising profits for shareholders its goal would be to build lasting relationships of trust and mutual care between rural and urban communities based on a shared responsibility for the future.
-Food would no longer be a commodity; the price of which is set by the ‘hidden hand’ of the market.
+Perhaps, instead of maximising profits for shareholders, its goal would be to build lasting relationships of trust and mutual care between rural and urban communities based on a shared responsibility for the future.
+Food would no longer be a commodity, the price of which is set by the ‘hidden hand’ of the market.
 It could perhaps become a symbol of mutual dependence, valued for the labour required to produce it while caring for the lifeworlds of the nonhumans whose continuing flourishing is the ultimate source of our own survival.
 Is such a system possible?
 If so, how would it be done and has it ever been tried at scale before?

 If such an alternative had been successfully created in a modern industrialised society it would surely be known around the world and be the object of numerous studies and reports to understand how it could be expanded and replicated elsewhere.
 Unless, that is, it existed in such an unexpected place that no-one thought to look for it there, or when they saw it they didn’t know what they were really looking at.